Ohio CPA Requirements | Exam and License Requirements to Become a CPA [Updated for 2026]

 Good Moral Character Yes

-Work Experience 1 to 4 years of work experience (depending on education)
+Work Experience *1-2 years of work experience (depending on education)

-To sit for the CPA Exam, candidates must complete the following:
+To sit for the CPA Exam, candidates must meet 1 of the following educational requirements:

 Work Experience Requirements

 To obtain CPA licensure in Ohio, candidates must meet certain experience requirements.
 Please note that your work experience must be verified by a CPA, and can be earned through roles in public accounting, business, academia, or government (internship experience also counts).
-One year of experience equates to 2,000 hours.
-The total amount of required experience can be completed in several ways, outlined below:
+A year of experience equates to 2,000 hours.
+The total amount of required experience can be completed in either of the 2 ways below:

 The Accountancy Board of Ohio offers a basic Professional Standards and Responsibilities (PSR) course.
-To apply for your CPA license, you must earn at least three credits in the PSR.
-This training is available all year long at several sites across the state.
+To apply for your CPA license, you must earn at least 3 credits in the PSR.
+This training is available throughout the year at several sites across the state.
 In addition to passing the ethics course, candidates must pass a criminal background check.

 Master the concepts easier with effective answer explanations and visuals.